 Why Is The Fire Alarm Flashing Red Without Any Sound?

-Almost all fire alarm brands use a blinking LED red light to indicate its activation.
+The fire alarm will flash red lights without any sound if there is any problem with its internal system.
+Almost all fire alarm brands have a blinking LED light to show its activation.
 It also uses this LED light to give warnings regarding device issues.

 It’s a feature that’s shared by almost all fire alarms independent of their manufacturer.
 Depending on the time interval of the light flashing, you can figure out the hidden meaning.